gios-asu/ASU-Web-Standards-Wordpress-Theme/README.md

 ## Custom Fields

 - page_feature_description
+  - You can have any HTML in here as well
 - page_feature_title
 - page_feature_image (example: "./wp-content/uploads/2014/10/hero-background-1.jpg")
--- You can have 0 to any number of "page_feature_image".
+  - You can have 0 to any number of "page_feature_image".